markusressel/blog/content/articles/investigating-zfs-cksum-errors.md

 errors: No known data errors
 ```

 A small amount of errors can happen due to a variety of reasons, like bad cabling, software hickups, etc. [CITATION_NEEDED] These are in no way problematic for ZFS (or other file systems for that matter).
 While the numbers I saw were not alarming, they were enough for me to investigate further if there was more going on behind the scenes.
-So I initiated a `zpool scrub vol1` to let ZFS check every single block and verify it.

 ## Investigating ZFS errors

+First of all I initiated a `zpool scrub vol1` to let ZFS check every single block of all disks and verify it.
-Looking at `zpool status -v` after the finished scrub revealed an alarming amount of CKSUM errors:
+Looking at `zpool status -v` after the finished scrub revealed an _alarming_ amount of CKSUM errors:

 ```
 ZFS has finished a scrub: